GREENSHELLRAGE/student-timetable-scraper/README.md

 # Student Timetable Scraper
-The Carleton Central and Brightspace websites SUCK, it feels like they log you out EVERY 5 NANOSECONDS!
+It feels like the Carleton Central and Brightspace websites log you out EVERY 5 NANOSECONDS!

 So I made this...